Nunavut voters head to the polls Monday in 6th general election | CBC News

 In the 2017 territorial election, turnout was 63.3 per cent.

-For voters in Iqaluit, another challenge is to know where to vote and which of four constituencies they live in: instead of all constituencies voting in Cadet Hall, as was the custom in the past, only voters in Iqaluit-Manirajak will vote there.
+For voters in Iqaluit, another challenge is to know where to vote and which of four constituencies they live in: instead of all constituencies voting in Cadet Hall as they have in the past, only voters in Iqaluit-Manirajak will vote there this year due to COVID-19 capacity restrictions.

 Voters in Iqaluit-Niaqunnguu will go to the Francophone Centre.
-Those in Iqaluit-Tasiluk and Iqaluit-Sinaa will vote at the Catholic Parish Hall.
+Those in Iqaluit-Tasiluk vill vote at the Frobisher Inn and those in Iqaluit-Sinaa will vote at the Catholic Parish Hall.

 In Coral Harbour, the only Nunavut community with active cases of COVID-19, additional precautions are in place, allowing those who are ill or in isolation to vote at home.
 As of Friday, there were four cases in the hamlet of about 900.